 How to Can Peaches the Easy Way!

-- Lemon juice or Fruit Fruit-Fresh Produce Protector
+- 1/4 cup of Lemon juice (or your favorite Fruit Fruit-Fresh Produce Protector)

 - 2 cups Sugar